 Monitor notifiable events, recording, and reporting of breaches.

 Monitor performance against Service Level Agreements (SLAs).
-Ensure that improvements are made at outsourced pension provider to ensure the SLAs are met again following pension provider’s implementation of a new computer system
+Ensure that improvements are made at outsourced pension administrator to ensure the SLAs are met again following pension provider’s implementation of a new computer system

 Receive reports of complaints made and progress on IDRP cases